raystack/dagger/docs/docs/guides/create_dagger.md

 ## Bigquery Sink

 - BigQuery is a data warehouse capable of quickly running SQL queries over large datasets.
-- Bigquery Sink is created using the GOTO Depot library.
+- Bigquery Sink is created using the Raystack Depot library.
 Depot is a sink connector, which acts as a bridge between data processing systems and real sink.
 - You can check out the BigQuery Sink Connector in the Depot Github repository [here](https://github.com/raystack/depot/blob/main/docs/sinks/bigquery.md).

 ### BigQuery Sink Features: